 Satisfactory Academic Progress (SAP): Satisfactory academic progress is monitored at least three times during a student's program of study, i.e. completion of Stage 3 (27%), prior to Final, and at the scheduled program completion date.
-In order to maintain SAP, a student must: • Maintain satisfactory participation with regard to assignments and submit on or before due date• Submit Stage exams for grading on or before due date • Maintain a minimum grade of 70% in each stage • Satisfy the probation requirements defined in ABC probation conditions, if on probation.
-Failure to maintain SAP will result in termination from the program.
+In order to maintain SAP, a student must: • Maintain satisfactory participation with regard to assignments and submit on or before due date • Submit Stage exams for grading on or before due date • Maintain a minimum grade of 70% in each stage • Satisfy the probation requirements defined in ABC probation conditions, if on probation.
+Failure to maintain Satisfactory Academic Progress will result in probation.
+Continued failure to maintain SAP will result in termination from the program.
 In order to graduate, the student must complete the program within a time period, which cannot exceed a maximum of one and half times the established program length.